Lehxugo/Video-downloader/README.md

 - YouTube
 - Reddit

-To do so, Video Downloader makes use of [ffmpeg-static](https://github.com/eugeneware/ffmpeg-static), [node-ytdl-core](https://github.com/fent/node-ytdl-core) and web scraping.
+To do so, Video Downloader makes use of [ffmpeg-static](https://github.com/eugeneware/ffmpeg-static), [node-ytdl-core](https://github.com/fent/node-ytdl-core) and Reddit's JSON API.
 The frontend is written in React and the backend in NodeJS + Express.js.
 ## How does YouTube Downloader work